 Why I Quit Team Beachbody After Less Than A Month

 I want to give you some context so that you understand just how much I put into this.
-I got started with Team Beachbody just after Thanksgiving (2018) and was “done” right before Christmas.
+The reasons so many coaches are leaving Beachbody might be different than mind.
+Anyway, I got started with Team Beachbody just after Thanksgiving (2018) and was “done” right before Christmas.
 I’d hoped that the timing would help me build quickly, since people were doing Christmas gifts and New Year’s Resolutions.
 That didn’t end up being the case, so don’t assume that you can make money quickly!

 Tons Of Hours Put In, Nothing Paid Off

 As soon as I started with Team Beachbody I jumped into training, writing, and looking for leads.
+I was seriously Beachbody brainwashed.
 I took what was supposed to be a 30-day training in less than a week.
 I delved into webinars and podcasts, blog posts and spreadsheets.